Fixing the PC version of SADX

 • Lantern Engine (Dreamcast lighting) by SonicFreak94 – recreates the LANTERN lighting engine from the Dreamcast version in the PC port.

-• Input Mod by SonicFreak94 – fixes issues with XInput controllers (spinning camera bug etc.) and some DInput controllers.
-A recent update made it compatible with all kinds of DInput controllers, so it’s a must have for anyone using controllers to play the game.
+• Input Mod by SonicFreak94 (built into the Mod Loader as of November 2023) – fixes issues with XInput controllers (spinning camera bug etc.) and some DInput controllers.
+It’s also compatible with all kinds of DInput controllers, so it’s a must have for anyone using controllers to play the game.

 • Dreamcast Characters Pack by ItsEasyActually – restores Dreamcast character models, includes a different Metal Sonic model and the stretchy feet effect.